Cartilage/cartilage/README.markdown

 ## Example

-An example project is available at http://github.com/activeprospect/cartilage-example.
+An example project is available at http://github.com/Cartilage/cartilage-example which is available as a demo here http://example.cartilagejs.org/
 ## Requirements

 * Ruby on Rails 3.2+